boredmata22/tsgame/README.md

 # Compilation:
 You need to execute this command every time you want to continue developing your game.
-Open console, make sure you are in the "git/tsgame" folder and execute:
+Open console, make sure you are in the `git/tsgame` folder and execute:
 ```cmd
 npm run w
 ```
 It will watch your source files and re-compile them every time you change them.
 This command will run until you kill it with "Ctrl + c".

+# Run:
+Open `dist/index/index.html` file in your browser.
+If you are using Intellij Idea, open the file and click the browser icon in the upper right corner.